search icon

 Digging into your consumers’ everyday lives can reveal hidden patterns and expectations, making it a powerful tool for creating designs that genuinely connect with your target audience.
 But what is a diary study?

-This blog will explain diary studies in UX, provide examples and discover how to conduct a diary study effectively.
+This Octet Design Journal blog will explain diary studies in UX and provide examples to help you understand.
+We will also discover how to conduct a diary study effectively.

 Meaning of diary study